Sh4d1/scaleway-k8s-node-coffee/README.md

 will update the ACL of the databse with ID `11111111-1111-1111-2111-111111111111` in the region specified by the environment variable `SCW_DEFAULT_REGION` and the database `11111111-1111-1111-2111-111111111112` in the `nl-ams` region.

+If your database is in a different project than the cluster nodes, please set the environment variable `NODES_IP_SOURCE` to `kubernetes`.

 ### Security Group

 This feature allows you to update multiple security groups with: